-The due diligence is performed for the most important and critical suppliers of Q-Free.
-The purpose of this is to ensure compliance and identification of especially high-risk products or suppliers that may have a negative impact on human rights and decent working conditions, and to initiate any mitigating actions where necessary.
+We have continued to focus on the most important and critical suppliers of Q-Free, to ensure continued focus, compliance and identification of especially high-risk products or suppliers that may have a negative impact on human rights and decent working conditions, and to initiate any mitigating actions where necessary.
 In the future it will be feasible and natural to increase the number of suppliers in the due diligence assessment.
-This year, the due diligence has been focused on new suppliers and suppliers identified to carry risks during last year's due diligence process in addition to our most important suppliers.